Totaal aantal pageviews

 Merlin's Time" I heard this piece from a guitar player who didn't mentioned

 the exact title in the first place.
-I found it luckily and it is from Al Stewart from
+I found it, luckily, and it is composed by

-sometimes are both rhythmical and harmonically to keep things fresh.
-A
+variations that sometimes are both rhythmical and harmonically to keep

-beautiful comment on that song a piano player reacted with on YouTube.
+things fresh.
+A beautiful comment on that song a piano player reacted with

-Play on a Mass Hirade nr.
+on YouTube.
+Played on a Mass Hirade nr.
 15 that plays like butter.
-I never experienced a
+I never

-guitar that is playing that easy.
-Very carefully constructed with the Mass
+experienced a guitar that is playing that easy.
+Very carefully constructed

-Hirade plans but probably executed by the Takamine workforce, anyway
+with the Mass Hirade plans but probably executed by the Takamine workforce,

-their most experienced workers.
-Built in 1983, the He days of Japanse guitar
+anyway from their most experienced workers.
+Built in 1983, the He days of

 Nr.18.